Brian Cox – Por Que Precisamos Dos Exploradores

 Well, this is a picture of it.

-Bem, esta é uma foto disso.
+Bem, esta é uma imagem disso.

 This is the picture of a galaxy, a common "our garden" galaxy

-Esta é a imagem de uma galáxia, uma galáxia comum do “nosso jardim”
+Esta é a imagem de uma galáxia, uma galáxia comum "do nosso jardim"

 with, what, 100 billion

-com, o que, 100 bilhões
+com, o quê, 100 bilhões

 stars like our Sun in it.

-estrelas como o nosso Sol nele.
+de estrelas como o nosso Sol nela.

 It's just one of billions of galaxies in the universe.